aktos-io/scada.js/README.md

 #### 3. Install ScadaJS Dependencies

-When you first create or clone a ScadaJS project, you need to install the dependencies:
+When you first create or clone a project that depends on ScadaJS, you need to install the ScadaJS dependencies:

     cd your-project
     git submodule update --init --recursive